 We will review and discuss the updated DCA6-2015 on Residential Deck Design based on the 2015 IRC, summarize fire design tools for code-conforming wood construction, and present the latest developments on “Tall Wood” structures.
 In addition, two hours will be devoted to structural testing demonstrations and related discussion at the Brooks Forest Products Research Center.

-The objectives of this course are a mastery of wood design basics and understanding of the many factors routinely used and required by the 2015 National Design Specification for Wood Construction (ANSI/AWC NDS-2015).
-All design calculations will be based on our strict interpretation of the ANSI/AWC NDS-2015.
+The objectives of this course are a mastery of wood design basics and understanding of the many factors routinely used and required by the 2018 National Design Specification for Wood Construction (ANSI/AWC NDS-2018).
 In addition to presenting designs that are consistent with model code provisions, the instructors will discuss “good practice” when it may apply to the worked examples.